 A brief history of the Whitby Regatta

-The Whitby Regatta has been taking place for over 170 years and is probably the longest running sea regatta on the North East Coast of England.
+The Whitby Regatta has taken place for over 170 years and is probably the longest running sea regatta on the North East Coast of England.

 The Regatta started off as a much less grand affair back in the 1840’s with the local fishermen competing in their small fishing boats and salmon cobbles.
 In 1847 The Royal Yorkshire Yacht Club promoted the Whitby Challenge Cup, offering a prize of 50 guineas for the fastest yacht.
 From then on until the 1930’s the yacht races became the greater part of the Regatta.